eberharf/cfl/docs/source/getting_started/SETUP.md

 pip install cfl
 ```

+The installation may take a few minutes, especially if `tensorflow` is not already
+installed.

 To check that the installation was successful, open a Python interpreter (type
 `python` into the terminal).
 Then, from within Python, run the command `import cfl` and check the version: